 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-H.B.
-541 changes the definition of “small brewery” to allow annual production up to 60,000 barrels (from the current 10,000) and would include the production of all affiliated …More
+Amended in the Senate following House passage, H.B.
+541 changes the definition of “small brewery” to allow annual production up to 12,000 barrels (from the current 10,000) and would include the production of all affiliated …More

 Failing to advance, H.B.
 5938 sought to exempt craft beer manufactured in-state and sold in-state from state labeling requirements.

 Failing to receive consideration, House Bill 6415, in an effort to support the growth of microbreweries, sought to remove the provision limiting the sale of beer to not more than nine liters per person per …More

 S.B.
 1040 creates an exception to the alcoholic beverage tied-house evil prohibitions to permit a malt beverage distributor to give or sell malt beverage branded glassware to a vendor licensed to sell beer or malt …More